denten-books/plain-text/5-surface.md

 ```
     1B4A "I find that I write faster and more freely,

-        1B4A1 "pouring thoughts and trial words on the
+        1B4A1 "pouring thoughts and trial words onto the
         screen with much less inhibition,

         1B4A2 "finding it easy to repair mistakes or wrong
         choices

-            1B4A22 "so while capturing a thought I don't
+            1B4A2A "so while capturing a thought I don't
             have to inhibit the outpouring of thought and
             action to do it with particular correctness,